Climdyn/pythie/README.md

 * Before submitting a pull request, double check that the branch to be merged contains only changes you wish to add to the master branch.
 This will save time in reviewing the code.
 * Please document the new functionalities in the documentation.
 Code addition without documentation addition will not be accepted.
 The documentation is done with [sphinx](https://www.sphinx-doc.org/en/master/) and follows the Numpy conventions.
 Please take a look to the actual code to get an idea about how to document the code.
-* The team presently maintaining qgs is not working full-time on it, so please be patient as the review of the submission may take some time.
+* The team presently maintaining Pythie is not working full-time on it, so please be patient as the review of the submission may take some time.

 See also
 --------